 Banbury Victoria Prentis is asking communities to hold carol concerts this Christmas to help support people in Syria.

-Mrs Prentis has been working with artist George Butler to organise a nationwide series of carol concerts this Christmas to raise money for Syria relief charities Christian Aid and the Hands Up Foundation, of which Mr Butler is a trustee.
+Mrs Prentis has been working with artist George Butler to organise a nationwide series of carol concerts this Christmas to raise money for Syria relief charity, the Hands Up Foundation, of which Mr Butler is a trustee.
 Singing for Syrians asks individuals, churches and communities from across the UK to host fundraising carol concerts to help people whose lives have been torn apart by the conflict.

 The funds raised will be used to help Christian Aid and the Hands Up Foundation work in Syria.
 Support includes providing emergency food, water and sanitation, as well as education programmes, psychosocial support for women and children, and support for medical teams inside Syria.
 During winter, refugee families will receive much needed blankets, warm clothing, food stoves and fuel for cooking.